 Conservation Status: L C. (Least Concern)

 This is a small Tree with a maximum height of 6m.
 It may also be a dwarf shrub.
 The Stem may reach a diameter of 46cm.
 Covering the stem are the remains of old leaf bases.
 The branches are stiff and spreading.
 The Bark is corky with woolly layers below.
 The young branches are stiff, spreading and appear white due to a woolly covering.
-Emma Mostert describes the plant as, “A very strange plant that looks almost prehistoric”.
+Emma Mostert (associated with Rhodes University – department of Botany) describes the plant as, “A very strange plant that looks almost prehistoric”.

-Leaves are decussate (opposite pairs of leaves have successive pairs at right angles to each other i.e. rotated 90 degrees along the stem when viewed from above).
+The large, distinctive, very stiff, oblong or ovate (egg-shaped) Leaves may be up to 35 x 15cm and occur at the ends of branches.
+These leaves are decussate (opposite pairs of leaves have successive pairs at right angles to each other i.e. rotated 90 degrees along the stem when viewed from above).
 Young leaves are white and hairy on both sides and initially grow in the form of a rose.
 From a distance the young white leaves against the darker older leaves have the appearance of a flower (photo 887).
-The vivid, very stiff, simple leaves lack Petioles (leaf stalks).
-The oblong or ovate (egg-shaped) leaves may be up to 35 x 15cm and occur at the ends of branches.
+The simple leaves (have a single blade that may have incisions that are not deep enough to divide the leaf into leaflets) lack Petioles (leaf stalks).
 Individual leaves appear to be ear-shaped – hence the common names.
 The Apex is rounded or bluntly pointed.
 The Base tapers but expands near the junction with the stem.
 Margins are entire (with a continuous margin, not in any way indented) and widely curled inwards.
-The Blade is bicoloured: the upper surface is a shiny dark green and the lower surface is a velvety creamy-white.
+The Blade of a mature leaf is bicoloured: the upper surface is a shiny dark green and the lower surface is a velvety creamy-white.
 The midrib and lateral Veins are clearly visible on both sides.
 They protrude below and are sunken above – where the midrib is distinctively creamy white.

 The Fruit is a Cypsela (Asteraceae fruit – a dry single-seeded fruit formed from a double ovary of which only one develops into a seed) with an apical tuft containing a single row of stiff bristles that act as a parachute to aid dispersal.